levimoore1992/DjangoShipFast/README.md

 - [x] Python 3.12
 - [x] Business Pages such as Contact, Privacy Policy, Terms of Service, FAQs
 - [x] User Blocking and Tracking with IP address and device agent
+- [x] All apps moved to an apps folder
+- [x] Makefile for easy commands